This is the Setoid.Functions.Injective module of the agda-algebras library.

 {-# OPTIONS --without-K --exact-split --safe #-} open import Relation.Binary using ( Setoid ) module Setoid.Functions.Injective where -- Imports from Agda and the Agda Standard Library ------------- open import Agda.Primitive using ( _⊔_ ; Level ) renaming ( Set to Type ) open import Function.Bundles using ( Injection ) renaming ( Func to _⟶_ ) open import Function.Base using ( _∘_ ; id ) open import Relation.Binary using ( _Preserves_⟶_ ) open import Relation.Binary using ( Rel ) import Function.Definitions as FD -- Imports from agda-algebras ----------------------------------------------- open import Setoid.Functions.Basic using ( 𝑖𝑑 ) renaming ( _⊙_ to _⟨⊙⟩_ ) open import Setoid.Functions.Inverses using ( Image_∋_ ; Inv ) private variable a b c α β γ ℓ₁ ℓ₂ ℓ₃ : Level

-injective functions on bare types and we use this type (called Injective
+injective functions on bare types and we use this type (called Injective) to

 define our own type representing the property of being an injective function on